Duchy of Normandy: Norman rule

-Starting with Rollo, Normandy was ruled by an enduring and long-lived Viking dynasty.
-Illegitimacy was not a bar to succession and three of the first six rulers of Normandy were illegitimate sons of concubines.
-Rollo's successor, William Longsword, managed in expanding his domain and came into conflict with Arnulf of Flanders, who had him assassinated in 942.
-This led to a crisis in Normandy, with a minor succeeding as Richard I, and also led to a temporary revival of Norse paganism in Normandy.
+Longsword came into conflict with Arnulf of Flanders, who had him assassinated in 942.
+This led to a crisis in Normandy, with a minor succeeding as Richard I, and also led to a temporary revival of Norse paganism.
 Richard I's son, Richard II, was the first to be styled duke of Normandy, the ducal title becoming established between 987 and 1006.